MattHeslington/next-mongoose-tailwind-starter/README.md

 # NextJS, Mongoose & Tailwind Starter

-A simple CRUD starter for developing applications using Next, MongoDB and Tailwind.
+A simple CRUD starter for developing applications using NextJS, MongoDB and TailwindCSS.

 ## Environment Variables